 What are the Management Options in Intune?

 Intune can manage Mac-OS, Android, iOS and Windows devices via MDM (Mobile Device Management) channel.
 I cover MAM (Mobile Application Management) in the below section.
+There are nine(9) options to enroll devices into Intune and this is explained in Microsoft blog post.

 We can manage devices (via MDM) with an Intune client agent, and arguably without Intune client agent.
 To manage iOS, Android, and Mac-OS devices, Intune needs an agent to be present in the device.
 Intune company portal application is the Intune agent.
 You can see the details in different app stores like Google Play and Apple Store.